-Briton arrested in Egypt for spying charges says he is free
+Briton arrested in Egypt on spying charges says he is free

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+He filmed the video while his flight was landing, capturing a military helicopter flying by, she said.

+Photographing or filming military facilities, equipment or personnel is strictly prohibited in Egypt and many other countries.

-His cousin, Shareen Nawaz, said in a Facebook post that AbulKasem was “cleared of all of the ridiculous charges,” without elaborating.
+In a Facebook post after his release, Nawaz said AbulKasem had three court hearings before being “cleared of all of the ridiculous charges,” without elaborating.